 Greater Los Angeles

-As we look forward to Earth Day 2013 on Monday April 22nd, GRID Alternatives Greater Los Angeles will be a participating nonprofit at the Los Angeles Business Councils (LABC) Annual Sustainability Summit this Friday, April 19th.
+GRID Alternatives Greater Los Angeles will be a cooperating organization for the Los Angeles Business Council's Annual Sustainability Summit.

 This year our SolarCorps Fellows honored Cesar Chavez's legacy as an educator, environmentalist, and civil rights leader through a service day on March 31st.

 GRID Greater Los Angeles and their newly formed Workforce Development Committee met for the first time in late March.